Medic slowly regains consciousness as pain and nausea creep in.

 It takes agonizing effort for him to gather his memories into a cohesive timeline.

-Oh, right, he didn’t know what to do so he contacted her again and she told him to meet her at a grubby old bar down by the docks.
-There he was introduced to Dominic and Dmitri, the other two members of Section B, they all drank some strong liquor together, they shared a convincing analysis of the situation with him, and The Handler somehow fucked with a random guy’s mind in order to answer a question that Medic had asked her.
+He didn’t know what to do so he contacted her again and she told him to meet her at a grubby old bar down by the docks.
+There he was introduced to Dominic and Dmitri, the other two members of Section B. They all drank some strong liquor together, they shared a convincing analysis of the situation with him, and The Handler somehow fucked with a random guy’s mind in order to answer a question that Medic had asked her.
 She called it her “modus operandi”.
 And they’re all secret agents working part-time, it seems, for some incredibly nebulous organization known only as the agency.
 Then they drank some more.

 Somehow he made it back home and must’ve collapsed on an overturned mattress.
 That explains the alien feeling of the bed beneath him.
 However, he can’t account for the dull metallic clanks he hears at regular intervals, or what feels like a gentle rocking motion cradling the whole room.